fmoncomble/press-corpus-scraper/docs/README_EN.md

       <img width="303" alt="Screenshot 2024-02-03 at 08 09 46" src="https://github.com/fmoncomble/press-corpus-scraper/assets/59739627/625b57e9-79d0-44e1-a5a8-738a6f3b9de6">

     - Build a query in the interface, then click `Search`
-- Select the desired file format: TXT or XML/XTZ (for import into [TXM](https://txm.gitpages.huma-num.fr/textometrie/))
+- Select the desired file format: TXT or XML/XTZ (for import into [TXM](https://txm.gitpages.huma-num.fr/textometrie/) with the `XML-TEI Zero + CSV` module)
 - Click 'Extract'
   - Paywalled articles are not downloaded but listed as links
   - Articles that the extension fails to process are listed as links